Form 8.3 - Learning Technologies Group Plc

 Meistgelesene Nachrichten

-Börse aktuell - Live TickerWarten auf US-Wahl: SMI und DAX auf Richtungssuche -- Wall Street etwas tiefer -- Shanghai Composite schliesst stark - Feiertag in Japan
+Börse aktuell - Live TickerTag der US-Wahl: SMI etwas schwächer -- DAX leicht im Plus -- Wall Street etwas fester -- Asiens Börsen letztlich freundlich

-Der heimische Aktienmarkt sowie der deutsche Leitindex zeigen sich am Montag unentschlossen.
-An der Wall Street zeichnet sich ein lustloser Handel ab.
-An den Börsen in China und Hongkong waren zum Wochenstart Gewinne zu sehen, in Japan wurde feiertagsbedingt nicht gehandelt.
+Der heimische Aktienmarkt gibt im Dienstagshandel leicht nach.
+Der deutsche Leitindex verzeichnet moderate Gewinne.
+An den US-Märkten geht es leicht aufwärts.
+An den Börsen in Fernost ging es am Dienstag aufwärts.

 finanzen.net News